Ahmed-Ibrahim33/Conditional-Defector-Simulations/README.md

 # Conditional Defector Simulations

-This repository contains NetLogo simulations based on the paper "The conditional defector strategies can violate the most crucial supporting mechanisms of cooperation" (Scientific Reports, 2022).
-The models explore evolution of cooperation, conditional defection, and mechanisms like kin selection, spatial structure, and punishment.
+This repository contains Python and NetLogo simulations based on the paper "The conditional defector strategies can violate the most crucial supporting mechanisms of cooperation" (Scientific Reports, 2022).
+The models explore the evolution of cooperation, conditional defection, and mechanisms like kin selection, group selection, spatial structure, and punishment.

 ## Models
+- **Evolution_and_patchy_resources.nlogo**: Simulates evolution in patchy resource environments.
 - **Evolution_of_sustainability_through_monitoring_and_punishment.nlogo**: Focuses on monitoring and punishment in resource management.
-- **Evolution_and_patchy_resources.nlogo**: Simulates evolution in patchy resource environments.
-- **group_dispersal.nlogo**: Models group dispersal and conditional defection.
+- **Conditional Defection (cooperate for the spread)_group_dispersal.nlogo**: Models group dispersal and conditional defection.
+- **Conditional Defection in the Commons Pay to escape**: It is an updated NetLogo implementation of the second model described in the article.
+- **Python NetLogo-like model group dispersal Matplotlib Animation**: This model is an enhanced Python-based implementation of the first model described in the article.

 ## How to Run
 1. Download and install [NetLogo](https://ccl.northwestern.edu/netlogo/) (version 6.1.1 or later).